mhdbashar/bandicoot-with-pyspark/README.md

-# bandicoot-with-pyspark
+# Integrate bandicoot with pyspark
-Full pipeline to export users indicators using pyspark (read and write form hdfs)
+trying to achieve clean **Full pipeline** using pyspark